The relative modular object and Frobenius extensions of finite Hopf algebras: Modular object

-of morphisms natural in $M$ and $X$.
-We see that the family $\rho$ makes $F$ an $A$-module if and only if the corresponding natural transformation $\xi$ makes $F$ a colax $\mathcal{C}$-module functor.
-Hence, by Lemma~\ref{lem:C-mod-func-rigid}, we obtain a bijection between the objects of the two categories.
-This gives rise to an isomorphism of categories. \end{proof}
+The morphism $\mu$ makes $F$ an $A$-module in $\REX(\mathcal{M}, \mathcal{N})$ if and only if the corresponding natural transformation $\xi$ makes $F$ a colax $\mathcal{C}$-module functor.
+Hence, by Lemma~\ref{lem:C-mod-func-rigid}, we obtain a bijection between the objects of the two categories, which gives rise to an isomorphism of the two categories. \end{proof}